bpj/bpj-vim-keymaps/README.md

 call switchkeymap#map_dict(keymapdict, '<F9>')
 ```

-This will define the following mappings :
+This will define the following mappings for both normal and insert mode:

 <!--
   ------------- --------------------------------------------------------------